mikjonsson/iOS-TimeZoneWidget/README.md

 *In no particular order.*

 * General code improvements
-* The app has been specifically designed to run on my iPhone 6 and currently has issues with other screens.
+* The app has been specifically designed to run on my iPhone 6, but simulator shows no issues on iPhone 4/5
 + I didn't really think about Daylight Savings Time...
     * But it may work out of the box?
-+ Allow 1-n timezones in widget (currently hardcoded to 4)
++ Allow 1-n timezones in widget (currently hardcoded to 4 for bigger screens and 3 for smaller screens)
     * Then make the widget scrollable left/right if more than x times zones
 * Icon - Yes, it really needs an icon
 * Timezone string needs to look better